pamelaferretti/pamelaferretti.github.io/_pages/research.md

 <img align="left" width="500" height="350" src="/assets/img/4.jpg">

 I led a study investigating how the maternal microbiome seeds and shapes the infant microbiome in the first semester of life.
 For this study, I collected 2,000+ samples over the course of 3 years, and I worked in close contact with the neonatologists and OB/GYNs at the Santa Chiara Hospital in Trento.
+I led a study investigating how the maternal microbiome seeds and shapes the infant microbiome in the first semester of life.
+For this study, I collected 2,000+ samples over the course of 3 years, and I worked in close contact with the neonatologists and OB/GYNs at the Santa Chiara Hospital in Trento.

 _Practical applications:_

 <br/><br/>
+<br/><br/>
 ### **Microbial strains: what are they and how to interpret them**

 <img align="left" width="500" height="350" src="/assets/img/7.jpg">

-Text here :)
+I led a study investigating how the maternal microbiome seeds and shapes the infant microbiome in the first semester of life.
+For this study, I collected 2,000+ samples over the course of 3 years, and I worked in close contact with the neonatologists and OB/GYNs at the Santa Chiara Hospital in Trento.
+I led a study investigating how the maternal microbiome seeds and shapes the infant microbiome in the first semester of life.
+For this study, I collected 2,000+ samples over the course of 3 years, and I worked in close contact with the neonatologists and OB/GYNs at the Santa Chiara Hospital in Trento.

 _Practical applications:_

+<br/><br/>